moktavizen/material-darker-jdownloader/README.md

 ## Installation 🛠️

 > [!WARNING]
-> Installing this theme will reset your JDownloader settings!
+> Installing this theme will change your settings!
+> Do a [backup](https://support.jdownloader.org/en/knowledgebase/article/backup-restore-configuration) if you want to restore later

 ### 1. Get the theme files